Exploratory laparotomy: Recovery

 Most patients spend at least several days in the hospital after having an exploratory laparotomy, sometimes in the intensive care unit, depending on the severity of the injury, infection, or disease.
 It can take weeks or months to heal completely.
 During the recovery period, there may be restrictions on activities such as driving, exercising, lifting, swimming, and showering.
 Depending on how long they were in the hospital, how severe their illness was, and whether they sustained other injuries or complications, some patients may require rehabilitation with physical therapy, occupational therapy, or speech-language pathology.

 History

 Exploratory laparotomy originated as a technique for the treatment of acute trauma.
-In 1881, Dr. George E. Goodfellow performed the first documented exploratory laparotomy for a ballistic injury, however the use of the procedure for blunt trauma has been described previously.
+In 1881, Dr. George E. Goodfellow performed the first documented exploratory laparotomy for a ballistic injury, however the use of the procedure for blunt trauma had been described previously.
 In 1888, Dr. Henry O. Marcy first discussed using exploratory laparotomy as a means of diagnosing acute nontraumatic abdominal and pelvic problems at the 39th Annual Meeting of the American Medical Association, citing how improvements in safe surgical methods "so greatly increased the utility of the operation".
 Since the early 2000s, the opposite trend has been seen thanks to improvements in laboratory testing; CT, MRI, and other medical imaging; and less invasive laparoscopic surgical techniques, all of which have made exploratory laparotomy less common for diagnostic purposes outside of the severe trauma setting.